 There are three main factors for you to consider in the braking department.
 Rotor size, Pistons and whether the brakes are mechanical or hydraulic.

 Rotor size affects the stopping ability of the brakes.
 Larger rotors equal more potential stopping power.

 Each brake caliper (the part the squeezes the brake rotor) uses a piston to push the pads together onto the brake rotor.
 More piston equals quicker stopping force and often more braking power.
 You will find that brakes are either 2 or 4 pistons on fat tire ebikes.

 The last consideration is whether the brakes are mechanical or hydraulic.

-The main difference between the two is that mechanical brakes use a cable that is pulled by the brake lever to close the brake calliper while hydraulic brakes use fluid pressure to force the calliper closed.
+The main difference between the two is that mechanical brakes use a cable that is pulled by the brake lever to close the brake caliper while hydraulic brakes use fluid pressure to force the caliper closed.

 Hydraulic brakes are similar to those you will find on your car or motorcycle.